grocy/grocy-desktop/README.md

 ### What happens on start

-grocy-desktop will do the following things and then opens the locally hosted instance in the integrated browser:
+Grocy Desktop will do the following things and then opens the locally hosted instance in the integrated browser:
 - Unpacking the dependency ZIP files, if needed, to `%appdata%\grocy-desktop\runtime-dependencies`
   - grocy to `%appdata%\grocy-desktop\grocy`
   - Barcode Buddy (if enabled) to `%appdata%\grocy-desktop\barcodebuddy`